 Expected value is a predicted value of a variable, calculated as the sum of all possible values each multiplied by the probability of its occurrence.

 In other words, In betting, the expected value (EV) is the measure of what a bettor can expect to win or lose per bet placed on the same odds time and time again.
-Positive expected value (+EV) implies profit over time, while a negative value (-EV) implies a loss over time.
-All bettors should be aiming to identify betting value with every bet they make.
+A positive expected value (+EV) implies profit over time, while a negative value (-EV) implies a loss over time.
+All bettors should aim to identify betting value with every bet they make.

 Any Bet Is A Single Event in Time